posted 04-12-1999 09:44 AM

 ====== on our hosting service reseller BBS

-At this time of thoughtful forgiveness and rededication to fundamental human values, I want to encourage us all to take a break from our mindless, lemming-like March off the Cliff of Bill Gates and Microsoft Bashing, slip off our Cynical Hats and give our Self-Righteous Blinders the day off and read the following by Jason Pontin from this month's "Red Herring":
+======At this time of thoughtful forgiveness and rededication to fundamental human values, I want to encourage us all to take a break from our mindless, lemming-like March off the Cliff of Bill Gates and Microsoft Bashing, slip off our Cynical Hats and give our Self-Righteous Blinders the day off and read the following by Jason Pontin from this month's "Red Herring":

 =========================================

-What the technology industry can learn from Bill Gates about charity.
+From the Editor: SCRUTINY ON THE BOUNTYWhat the technology industry can learn from Bill Gates about charity.

 BY JASON PONTIN